Can LLMs facilitate interpretation of pre-trained language models?: Concept-based Interpretation Analysis

-Note that previously, we could not discover neurons with such detailed explanations (e.g. differentiating neurons that learn adverbs of time from the neuron that captured adverb of manner).
+Note that previously, we couldn't identify neurons with such specific explanations, like distinguishing neurons for numbers related to currency values from those for years of birth or neurons differentiating between cricket and hockey-related terms.
 Our large scale concept annotation enables locating neurons that capture the fine-grained aspects of a concept.
 This enables applications such as manipulating network's behavior in relation to that concept.
 For instance, \newcite{bau2018identifying} identified ``tense'' neurons within Neural Machine Translation (NMT) models and successfully changed the output from past to present tense by modifying the activation of these specific neurons.
 However, their study was restricted to very few coarse concepts for which annotations were available.